 Surprisingly, you’ll find yourself encountering road signs for cities like Philadelphia or Newark cropping up among the names of towns you remember from the Civil War section of your history book: Manassas, Bull Run, Yorktown.
 Passing signs for Roanoke brings to mind the first lost colony in the US.
 And so on.

 I knew we were irreversibly south when we passed a sign advertising the “purgatory emporium,” and this made me feel both happy and isolated.
 What the hell was a purgatory emporium?
 What might one find there?

-We did not stop to find out, but we did stop at a Target and a gas station on the way down, which introduced us to a bit of hospitality (a nice girl with a southern drawl at Target) and a bit of red neck charm (being whistled at and spoken loudly about by a pair of tattooed Tennessee folk at the gas station).
+We did not stop to find out, but we did stop at a Target and a gas station on the way down, which introduced us to a bit of hospitality (a nice girl with a southern drawl at Target) and a bit of southern charm (being whistled at and spoken loudly about by a pair of tattooed Tennessee folk at the gas station).
 We also chose to stop at the Cracker Barrel, an obvious staple of southern cuisine rendered irresistible by the hundreds of signs urging you to turn off the road and get into one immediately.
 Here, Alana made a cardinal mistake, insulting the southern way of life by requesting a salad without chicken.
 Apparently, down south, this is some sort of mystical eleventh commandment: thou shalt eat chicken.